Willy Brandt: Early life and World War II

 Brandt was in Germany from September to December 1936, disguised as a Norwegian student named Gunnar Gaasland.
 The real Gunnar Gaasland was married to Gertrud Meyer from Lübeck in a marriage of convenience to protect her from deportation.
 Meyer had joined Brandt in Norway in July 1933.
 In 1937, during the Spanish Civil War, Brandt worked in Spain as a journalist.
 In 1938, the German government revoked his citizenship, so he applied for Norwegian citizenship.
 In 1940, he was arrested in Norway by occupying German forces, but his real identity was not uncovered as he wore a Norwegian uniform.
 Upon his release, he escaped to neutral Sweden.
 In August 1940, he became a Norwegian citizen, receiving his passport from the Norwegian legation in Stockholm, where he lived until the end of the war.
-He lectured in Sweden on 1 December 1940 at Bommersvik College about problems experienced by the social democrats in Nazi Germany and the occupied countries at the start of the Second World War.
+He lectured in Sweden on 1 December 1940 at Bommersvik College about problems experienced by the social democrats in Nazi Germany and the occupied countries at the start of the World War II.
 In exile in Norway and Sweden, he learned Norwegian and Swedish.
 He spoke Norwegian fluently, and retained a close relationship with Norway.

 In late 1946, Brandt returned to Berlin, working for the Norwegian government.
 In 1948, he re-joined the SPD and became a German citizen again, formally adopting the pseudonym Willy Brandt as his legal name.
-In 2021, it became known that Brandt served as a paid informant for the US Counterintelligence Corps from 1948 to 1952.
-He supplied reports on circumstances in the GDR, including the situation of East German authorities and industries, as well as Soviet troops.
-According to Thomas Boghardt, Brandt and SPD man Hans E. Hirschfeld received 200,000 German Mark from the Americans in 1950 for promoting his political career, after both had met with the Americans at the German CIA headquarters in Frankfurt.
+In 2021, it became known that Brandt served as a paid informant for the United States Counterintelligence Corps from 1948 to 1952.
+He supplied reports on circumstances in the East Germany, including the situation of East German authorities and industries, as well as Soviet troops.
+According to Thomas Boghardt, Brandt and SPD man Hans Emil Hirschfeld received 200,000 German Mark from the Americans in 1950 for promoting his political career, after both had met with the Americans at the German CIA headquarters in Frankfurt.
 Both were sworn to "secrecy".
 The Americans wanted to strengthen the SPD over the Communists in Berlin.
 Over the next two years, Hirschfeld received a further 106,000 Marks.
 Even after the end of his informant activities, he is said to have remained in contact with US intelligence.